 by Sorrell Hatt - Farm Animal Carer

 Ever wondered what it's like to work at an animal rescue centre and sanctuary?
 For many it is a dream job and

 Sorrell Hatt will do little to deter you.

 I often get told I have the 'best job,' and it's hard to disagree.
 As well as the team spirit it is an absolute privilege to work with all of the beautiful individuals that we are home to at The Retreat.

 From our 2 year old calves, Abbie, Panda and Evie, and our recent rescue of piglets, it never ceases to fill our hearts with joy to be surrogate mothers, fathers, aunts and uncles.
 It really is one big happy family!

 Another benefit is that during open season, visitors and workers alike get to enjoy the fruits of the sanctuary - the onsite cafe, for example.
 The specials menu always has something interesting to try.
 Even I haven’t sampled all the dishes yet!
 The thrift shop is great for a bargain, and the vegan pantry always has something new to try, or treat myself to after a long day

 I consider the animals my friends - people I love to hang out with!
-Princess the cow featured in this photo, is one of the best people, and everyone on the team agrees.
+Princess the cow featured, is one of the best people, and everyone on the team agrees.
 She speaks with a soothing hum, loves spine scratches and reciprocates by giving kisses and placing her head on your lap.
 She is a gentle giant.
 Similarly, we just adore watching the orphans and young animals grow when they come to us.